 It can be hard to predict the financial consequences of a divorce.
 Some spouses will have a basic divorce process because they already have a marital agreement discussing how to divide their belongings and parental rights.

-Without a pre-existing contract with your spouse, you depend on either your ability to negotiate a settlement or the decisions made by a Texas family law judge.
+Without a pre-existing contract with your spouse, you depend on either your ability to negotiate a settlement or the decisions made by a Texas family law matters judge.
 Although you might worry about splitting your property, the specter of spousal maintenance, which some states call alimony, may be your most pressing concern.

 You may worry that your ex will try to claim your future income and force you to make payments to them, possibly for the rest of your life.
 Is permanent spousal maintenance truly a risk in typical Texas divorces?